jobindjohn/vivaplus_v0.2/docs/model-doc/35-upper-extremities.md

 ### Radius and Ulnar
-Both bones were modelles as rigid structures applying the same material properties as for the rigid sections of the humerus for contact properties and densities.
+Both bones were modelled elastic with the same material properties as the humerus for now.

-#### To be implemented
+#### To be implemented later on

-FIXME

 Paper: Cortical thickness analysis of the **proximal humerus** [@Majed2017]